scalecube/slate/source/includes/API.md

 * providerFactory - Factory for creating RSocket client transport provider
 * factoryOptions - Extra configuration to pass to the factory
 * serializers - Optional serialize functionality for the payload
+* setup - Optional setup configuration for the provider